ilyanesterov/salvation/README.md

 ### Try It

-[cspvalidator.org](https://cspvalidator.org) uses salvation to demonstrate some of it's features.
+[cspvalidator.org](https://cspvalidator.org) demonstrates some of the features of salvation.

 ### Install